North Stoke, Oxfordshire

 North Stoke is a small village beside the River Thames in the civil parish of Crowmarsh, in the South Oxfordshire district, in the county of Oxfordshire, England, 2 mi south of the market town of Wallingford.
 Its 'Church of St Mary' is a Grade I listed building.
 In 1931 the parish had a population of 190.
 On 1 April 1932 the parish was abolished to form Crowmarsh.
+The town currently holds a population of 227.

 Etymology

 In the name North Stoke, stoke means "stockaded (place)" that is staked with more than just boundary-marking stakes.

 Parish church

 The Church of England parish church of Saint Mary was built in the 1230s when Robert de Esthall was the vicar.
 His memorial slab (1274) may be seen in the chancel.
 There are the remains of a Saxon piscina and rumours that the chest in the chancel is a 13th-century crusader chest.
-Most notable, however, are the large number of 14th century wall paintings.
+Most notable, however, are the large number of 14th-century wall paintings.
 Consequent on these factors, it is Grade I listed.
 The original tower collapsed in 1669 and was not rebuilt until 1725.
 St. Mary's parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Checkendon, Ipsden, Stoke Row, Whitchurch-on-Thames and Woodcote.
 The Ridgeway path runs through the churchyard, to either side crossing the river Thames and climbing the Chilterns.